-Methods of Systematic Inquiry in Nursing
+Systematic Inquiry in Nursing

-Develops ability to function as a competent consumer of research in nursing and related fields.
-Examines relationships of theory to research processes and analyzes various models of inquiry in nursing.
-(Prerequisite: Upper division standing in the nursing major and successful completion of Philosophy 1310 or 2310 and the statistics requirement.)
+Address basic research concepts and explores the relationship of research to theory and practice.
+Prepares the student as a consumer of research in order that relevant findings may be applied to clinical practice.
+(Prerequisite: Upper division standing in the nursing major and successful completion of Philosophy 1310 or 2310 and the statistics requirement or consent of instructor.)

-N4410 (CL) (4:1:9)

-Roles in Nursing Practice III-The Nurse as a Manager of Nursing Care
+NURS 4410 (CL) (4:1:9) Roles in Nursing Practice III-The Nurse as a Manager of Nursing Care

 Develops the ability to function as a first level manager in nursing as an element of the practice roles in nursing.
-Also examines the use of a selected conceptual or theoretical approach to nursing when functioning in a managerial role.
+Emphasizes the role of a nurse as a change agent/change participant for improving health care.
+Examines the use of a selected conceptual or theoretical approach to nursing when functioning in a managerial role.
 (Taught in 1⁄2 semester.)
-(Prerequisite: Successful completion of N4600.)
+(Prerequisite: Successful completion of NURS 4600.
+All required nursing and non-nursing must be completed or in progress.)

-N4420 (CL) (4:1:9) Roles in Nursing Practice IV-The Nurse as Competent Professional
+NURS 4420 (CL) (4:1:9) Roles in Nursing Practice IV-The Nurse as Reintegrated Competent Professional